-The Mitsubishi Evo is one of the most famed and loved Japanese cars off all time.
-In the real world it could challenge much more expensive sports cars and proved to be formidable on rally stages across the globe.
+The Mitsubishi Evolution is one of the most famed and loved Japanese cars off all time.
+In the real world the different generations of the Evo could challenge much more expensive sports cars and they proved to be formidable competitors on rally stages across the globe.

 With such rich history, incredible driving dynamics and oodles of performance, the different generations of the Mitsubishi Evo are starting to (or already have) become classics of the motoring world.

 That’s why we have created the ultimate Mitsubishi Evo buyer’s guide that will give you all the information you need to know about purchasing Mitsubishi’s monster.
 This guide will cover all the models from the Evo I, all the way to the last generation Evo X.